rrich-kray/github-cd/09-NodeJS/01-Activities/04-Functional-Loops/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* What is the `reduce()` array method?
+* What is the `reduce()` array method? executes a callback function on each value in an array and reduces it to a single array

 Use [Google](https://www.google.com) or another search engine to research this.